sdfiokpskiopdf/discord-auto-reply/README.md

 - Pick a start and end time when you want the app to operate.
 - Choose a custom message to use.
 - View a history of recent messages the app has replied to.

-An executable will be released soon so for now follow the instructions below to install this app.
+- Pause/Resume the app when you want

+An executable has been created and now can be downloaded from the releases section

 # Installation

+Download the executable file from the releases section or follow instructions to run directly from the python file:

 First clone this repository to any folder: